Quantum Error Correction Codes for Truncated SU(2) Lattice Gauge Theories: Code 1 for

 A $Z$-error swaps $\ket{+}$ and $\ket{-}$, which can be detected by the $X$-parity checks.
 The syndromes of single-qubit $Z$-errors are listed in Table~\ref{tab:2}.
 To correct a $Z$-error, one just needs to apply a Pauli-$Z$ gate to the error qubit.
 If an $X$-error occurs on one of the nine qubits, the $Z^{\otimes9}$ stabilizer check will return $-1$.
 With only this information, we cannot determine where the $X$-error has occurred.
 With the complete error correction setup for the whole lattice shown in Fig.~\ref{fig:qec1_chain}, we can determine on which link an $X$-error has occurred.
 For example, if an $X$-error happens on one of the three qubits representing link 2 in Fig.~\ref{fig:qec1_chain}, both the $Z^{\otimes9}$ stabilizer checks at vertex $123$ and vertex $267$ will return $-1$.
 We still do not know on which one of three qubits for link 2 the $X$-error has happened, but this is already enough for us to correct the error.
 An $X$-error on a link, no matter on which qubit representing the link, swaps the $\ket{\alpha}$ and $\ket{\beta}$ states.
 To correct it, we just need to apply a Pauli-$X$ gate to any one of the three qubits.
 This is why the code is degenerate, just like the Shor's nine-qubit code.

 The complete error correction code for the SU(2) lattice gauge theory on a plaquette chain is shown in Fig.~\ref{fig:qec1_chain}.
 For a $N$-plaquette chain with aperiodic boundary conditions and $j_{\rm max}=1/2$, we have $3N+1$ links on each of which there is a two-level system.
 With the three-time repetition, the total number of physical qubits is $9N+3$.
 The number of $X$-stabilizers is $6N+2$ while that of $Z$-stabilizers is $2N+1$ ($2N+2$ vertices but only $2N+1$ stabilizers are independent).
 So the quantum correction code has $N$ logical qubits and is labeled as $[[9N+3, N, 3]]$.
+Due to the repetition part of the code, the distance decreases to $3$ compared with the previous classical code.